elementa-style-guide/elementa/README.md

 npm install --save-dev @elementa/core
 ```

-- [Create an Elementa configuration file](#configuration) in the root directory of your project.
 - [Create an Elementa Element file](#elements).
 - Run `npx elementa` to start the Elementa development server.